-Components: V, S, M (a magnifying glass)
+Components: V, S, M (a magnifying glass) Duration: Concentration, up to 1 minute

 A beam of brilliant light flashes out from your hand in a 5-foot wide, 60-foot long line.
 Each creature in the line must make a Constitution saving throw.
 On a failed save, a creature takes 6d8 radiant damage and is blinded until your next turn.
 On a successful save, it takes half as much damage and isn't blinded by this spell.
 Undead and oozes have disadvantage on this saving throw.